nbenaglia/cognitio/README.md

 A `docker-compose.yaml` file defines all the infrastructure you need.

-In order to develop you first need a running database:
+In order to develop you first need:

+- install `diesel` with `cargo install diesel_cli --no-default-features --features postgres`
-`docker-compose up database`
+- a running database with `docker-compose up database`

+Then you can apply diesel scripts with:

+- `diesel setup`
+- `diesel migration run`